Products featured on Pianodao are selected for review by ANDREW EALES.

 - Walking in the Air [Howard Blake]

 - Winter Wonderland [Smith/Bernard, arr.
 Pam Wedgwood]

 - Winterzeit I [Schumann]

-The collection succeeds both as my top pick from The Piano Player series so far, and as a superb seasonal choice for intermediate and advanced players in what is certainly an already crowded market.
+The collection succeeds both as my top pick from The Piano Player series so far, and as a superb seasonal choice for late intermediate and advanced players in what is certainly an already crowded market.